-Preparation for DMin residencies include completing assigned readings ahead of time so that you arrive on campus ready to interact in a meaningful way with the material and your fellow cohort members and facilitator(s).
-Following each residency, you will complete a ministry project that integrates classroom learning with ministry practice, resulting in a 35–60-page report due six months after the residency.
-The program culminates in a DMin project/dissertation that demonstrates your ability to build an adequate bridge between theological scholarship and ministry practice by handling a significant pastoral concern in a creative and meaningful way through a careful integration of exegesis, theological insight, and an understanding of contemporary social contexts.
+The program’s culminating DMin project/dissertation demonstrates the student’s ability to build an adequate bridge between theological scholarship and ministry practice by handling a significant pastoral concern in a creative and meaningful way through a careful integration of exegesis, theological insight, and an understanding of contemporary social contexts.

-The DMin is designed primarily for pastors currently engaged in ministry and who hold an MDiv degree.
-The program can also benefit others who serve in a variety of ordained or non-ordained ministry roles, such as worship leaders, leaders of men’s or women’s ministries, leaders of youth or children’s ministries, executive pastors/directors, and others.
+Though designed for pastors with an MDiv degree who are currently engaged in ministry, the DMin program will also benefit others who serve in a variety of ordained or non-ordained ministry roles, such as worship leaders, leaders of men’s or women’s ministries, leaders of youth or children’s ministries, campus ministers, executive pastors/directors, and others.
 Men and women who serve in such positions and hold a master’s-level degree but not an MDiv may apply to the program under the MDiv Equivalency Provision (requirements include 72 credit hours of coursework and a two-part portfolio reflecting both the student’s non-formal continuing education experiences and experience in ministry practice).